alexharri/website/posts/canvas-to-ascii.md

 I started building my ASCII renderer to prove to myself that it's possible to utilize shape in ASCII rendering.
 In this post, I'll cover the techniques and ideas I used to capture shape and build this ASCII renderer in detail.

 We'll start with the basics of image-to-ASCII conversion and see where the common issue of blurry edges comes from.
 After that, I'll show you the approach I used to fix that and achieve sharp, high-quality ASCII rendering.
-At the end, we'll improve on that by implementing contrast enhancement techniques.
+At the end, we'll improve on that by implementing the contrast enhancement effect I showed above.

 Let's get to it!